ARLEM: Objectives

 The objective of ARLEM is to give local and regional representatives of the Euro-Mediterranean partnership an opportunity to establish direct dialogue with the European institutions and the Union for the Mediterranean.
 According to the Committee of the Regions, increased involvement of local and regional authorities in this process is of vital importance, since they are closest to the people, and thus best placed to produce tangible solutions to their everyday problems.

 This forum provides structured visibility and follow-up for the on-the-ground realities of relations between the EU and its Southern and Eastern Mediterranean partners in the areas of trade, economic co-operation agreements, and the promotion of job creation and cultural interface.

 ARLEM is a response to the request to put the role of regional and local authorities in the Euro-Mediterranean Partnership on an institutional footing.
 It therefore gives the partnership a territorial dimension and seeks to involve local and regional authorities more closely in the specific projects of the Union for the Mediterranean.

 Organisation

 The structure of ARLEM is twofold, along the lines of what was done at the national parliamentary level with the Euro-Mediterranean Parliamentary Assembly.
 It is composed of 80 members:

-The EU delegation is composed of members of the Committee of the Regions (32) and representatives of European and international associations engaged in Euro-Mediterranean co-operation (8) (AER, AEBR, Arco Latino, CEMR, CPMR, COPPEM, Medcities, UCLG).
+The EU delegation is composed of members of the Committee of the Regions (32) and representatives of European and international associations engaged in Euro-Mediterranean co-operation (8) (AER, AEBR, CEMR, CPMR, COPPEM, Medcities, UCLG).

 The delegation of the Mediterranean partners is composed of 40 representatives of local and regional authorities appointed by the national governments.

-The Assembly is chaired by two co-presidents: Markku Markkula, President of the Committee of the Regions, and Hani Abdalmasih, Mayor of Beit Sahour (Palestine).
-The Bureau is composed of the 2 co-Presidents, and ten members.